usbong/newsletters/notes/LessonsLearned/okamotoYoshikiYouTubeChannel/okamotoYoshikiYouTubeChannelV20230223.md

 Deep reminiscing (deeply reminisce)

-### MAGAZINE version?; Translated from nihongo to English
+### MAGAZINE version?
+The Economist?
+DW NEWS?; Translated from nihongo to English

 #### What is the REASON why it is difficult for someone who likes GAMES to enter a GAME COMPANY?

 Ms TAPP has plenty of GAME MEMORIES.

-She says she wants to make GAMES, prepared for it, and applied for a sub-culture JOB, as an OTAKU.
+She says that she wants to make GAMES, prepared for it, and applied for a sub-culture JOB, as an OTAKU.

 If you show only your GOOD side, the company does so too.

-But 5K HOURS of PLAY TIME, it's not a CREATOR's WORK!
+But 5,000 HOURS of PLAYING, it's not a CREATOR's WORK!

 She says that she was made to do work that was beyond her actual capability.

-Ms TAPP applied at SCE (SONY COMPUTER ENTERTAINMENT), LEVEL-UP in FUKUOKA (KYUSHU), among others.
+Ms TAPP applied at SCE (SONY COMPUTER ENTERTAINMENT), LEVELUP in FUKUOKA (KYUSHU), among others.

 She was born in KYUSHU, JAPAN.